overwolf/overwolf.github.io/docs/topics/team-speak-plugin.md

 * You can download the plugin from our [GitHub rtepository](https://github.com/overwolf/teamspeak-overwolf).
 * A sample Overwolf app using the TeamSpeak plugin can be found [here](https://github.com/overwolf/teamspeak-overwolf/tree/master/sampleApp).

-## Unblock Dll's
+## Unblock DLL's

-When you download a DLL file from a browser, Windows marks it as unsafe.
-Please make sure to check the "Unblock" box in the DLL’s file properties:
+When you download DLL files from a browser, Windows automatically marks it as unsafe.
+Please check the "Unblock" box in the DLL’s file properties to remedy this:

 ![Unblock dll](../assets/unblock_dll.jpg)